(updated June 2024)

 Basic Science Requirements

 The College of Medicine values all majors and fields of study and welcomes applicants with strong backgrounds in both the basic sciences and liberal arts.
-We have no preference as to the delivery format of coursework: in person, distance learning or hybrid, but we closely review course load rigor including an applicant’s history taking multiple science and/or math courses during regular (fall/spring) semesters.
+We have no preference as to the delivery format of coursework: in person, distance learning or hybrid.
+To assess academic strength relative to the expectations of the COM curriculum, we closely review not only grades, but course load rigor including an applicant’s most recent history taking multiple science and/or math courses during regular (fall/spring) semesters.

 The minimum science admissions requirements include the following basic introductory courses and laboratories, suitable for a science curriculum: